- Sleep May Impact College Grades More Than Drinking Or DrugsSeptember 18, 2018

-Sleep Topicscircadian rhythms dementia diet diet and sleep dreaming exercise Exercise and Sleep falling asleep healthy living Improve Your Sleep insomnia lack of sleep lifestyle loud snorers men snoring poor sleep quality sleep Restless Leg Syndrome sleep sleep and diet sleep and exercise sleep and nutrition sleep apnea sleep deprivation sleep disorder sleep disorders sleep duration sleep facts sleep habits sleeping sleepless sleeplessness sleep over age 60 sleep patterns sleep quality sleep research sleep studies sleep study sleep tips sleep tracker snoring stress stress and sleep Tips to Sleep Tom Brady Sleep
+Sleep Topicsalcohol circadian rhythms dementia diabetes diet diet and sleep dreaming exercise Exercise and Sleep falling asleep Health healthy living Improve Your Sleep insomnia lack of sleep lifestyle loud snorers men snoring naps poor sleep quality sleep Restless Leg Syndrome sleep sleep and diet sleep and exercise sleep and nutrition sleep apnea sleep deprivation sleep disorder sleep disorders sleep facts sleep habits sleeping sleepless sleeplessness sleep patterns sleep quality sleep research sleep studies sleep study sleep tips sleep tracker snoring stress stress and sleep

 How common is it to sleep with your dog?

 Over 60% of American households have pets, based on the latest numbers from the CDC.
 Of these, roughly half share their bedroom with their pet.

 Where do our pets sleep?
 An American Kennel Club survey reports that 45% of dog owners let their dog sleep in their bed, while 20% crate their dog, and 17% use a dog bed.

 Americans in particular love sleeping with their dogs.
 In 2015, the online home design platform Houzz surveyed 10,000 pet owners around the world in 11 countries to track pet co-sleeping trends.
 Americans reported pet co-sleeping arrangements more than any other country, with 53% of American pet owners sleeping with their cats (compared to 30% in France and Germany at the other end of the spectrum), and 41% of American dog owners sharing the bed (compared to only 14% in Spain).